Lukasye/ds_project_ws2223_group3/README.md

 05.12.2022: Dealt with the redundant request problem and optimize the structure.
 New function `assign()` to separate the main server logic with the servers.
 Finally! rmi works!
 Now the broadcast function is over and go into Bug test!<br>
 06.12.2022: Make the terminal more beautiful<br>
 08.12.2022: Add three new port for every process to handle specified task.
 Use pickle marshall instead of json to send out pandas file.
 Changed secrets to uuid4.<br>
+10.12.2022: add new sequencer. preparation for totally ordered multicast.<br>
 ### TODO<br>
 1. ~~broadcast logic~~
 2. ~~forwarding test~~